Ubud Palace: History

 There had always been ties between Java and Bali, but it was the disintegration of the once mighty Majapahit Empire in the 15th century that saw a mass exodus of nobles to Bali.
 A new kingdom on the island's east coast called Gelgel was consequently established and gave sanctuary to many important ruling families.
 They brought with them an artistic legacy and the principles of the caste system.

-By the 17th century Bali invariably experienced a rapid emergence of new kingdoms, including the founding of several royal houses in Ubud.
-However, this period also saw much conflict between the royal clans with supremacy as the ultimate goal.
-A prince from Klungkung was sent to create a palace in Sukawati as a centre of great power and aesthetic beauty.
-Artisans came from all over Bali to help in its construction and once completed many of them chose to stay.
-Sukawati today is a community that strongly supports all forms of artistry as well as dance and music.
+By the 17th century, Bali invariably experienced a rapid emergence of new kingdoms, including the founding of several royal houses in Ubud.
+However, this period also saw clans battle for supremacy.
+A prince from Klungkung was sent to create a palace in Sukawati as a centre of great power and aesthetic beauty, with artisans from all over Bali helping in its construction and eventually settling in the realm.
+Sukawati today strongly supports all forms of artistry including dance and music.

-With the successful establishment of a reigning authority in Sukawati, palace retainers were then sent in the late 1700s to secure the area of Ubud.
+With the successful establishment of a reigning authority in Sukawati, palace retainers were sent in the late 1700s to secure the area of Ubud.
 A pair of cousins formed rival communities in Padang Tegal and further north in the area of Taman.
-Following subsequent fighting between these neighbouring villages the king of Sukawati sent his brothers Tjokorde Ngurah Tabanan to Peliatan and Tjokorde Tangkeban to Sambahan to establish palaces with the notion to control these troubled areas.
+Following subsequent fighting between these neighbouring villages, the King of Sukawati sent his brothers Tjokorde Ngurah Tabanan to Peliatan and Tjokorde Tangkeban to Sambahan to establish palaces as a means to control these troubled areas.

+Description

+The palace in its present form, was built in traditional Balinese style during the reign of Tjokorda Putu Kandel (1800–1823).

+After the 1917 earthquake, palace structures suffered significant damage, but since it was the residence of the royal family it was quickly restored, before being opened to foreign guests in 1928.

+Many of the stone carvings were made by the prominent local artist I Gusti Nyoman Lempad (1862?–1978).
+The main pavilion usually hosts dance shows at night.
+To the north is Pura Marajan Agung, the private temple of the royal family.
+The enclosure in front of the palace has a magnificent fig tree from Bengal and is also a residence for the royal family.

+Shows

+The royal palace of Ubud is, especially known for its traditional Balinese dance shows.
+The stage of performance has an ornamented angkul-angkul background (traditional doors and guardian statues).
+The performances are animated with Gamelan percussion orchestras.